mplesser/azcam/docs/docs/index.md

 http://hostname:2403/exptool
 ```

 The value *2403* here is the web server port configured by a specific environment.
-Note all services may be enabled for a particular system.
+Not all services may be enabled for a particular system.

 ## Shortcuts
 When using IPython, auto parenthesis mode allows typing commands without